andres-lowrie/lang/docs/content/docs/basics/types.md

 x:add = 1              // '1' is a value function so you can't use that
 x:add = (-> 1)         // The lambda has incorrect arity
-x:add = (a b -> false) // The lambda has an incorrect return type x:add = (a b -> a / b) // The lambda has both incorrect arity and return
+x:add = (a b -> false) // The lambda has an incorrect return type x:add = (a b -> a / b) // The lambda has both incorrect type and return

-// But these would
+// But these would work
 x:add = (a:number b:number -> number { a / b })
 x:add = add
 ```